-I Key facts Conservation listings: Europe: no SPEC category (concentrated in Europe, conservation status favourable) (BiE04) UK: green (species level, race chloris); amber (race harrisoni, >20% of European breeders) (BoCC3) Long-term trend: UK: moderate decline England: shallow decline Population size: 1.7 (1.6-1.8) million pairs in 2009 (APEP13: distance sampling estimate for 2006 (Newson et al. 2008) updated using BBS trend)
+Conservation listings: Global: green; at race level, harrisoni red, chloris green Long-term trend: UK, England: moderate decline Population size: 1.7 (1.6-1.8) million pairs in 2009 (APEP13: distance sampling estimate for 2006 (Newson et al. 2008) updated using BBS trend)

 Greenfinch abundance fluctuated somewhat up to the mid 1990s, but there was little change in either survival or breeding performance during this period (Siriwardena et al. 1998b, 2000b).
-More recent CBC/BBS data indicate population increases widely across the UK, followed by a sudden sharp fall induced by a widespread and severe outbreak of the respiratory disease trichomonosis that began in 2005 (Robinson et al. 2010b, Lawson et al. 2012b).
+More recent CBC/BBS data indicate population increases widely across the UK, followed by a sudden sharp fall induced by a widespread and severe outbreak of trichomonosis, which affects the upper digestive tract, that began in 2005 (Robinson et al. 2010b, Lawson et al. 2012b).
 Integrated population modelling shows that changes in survival have indeed been the strongest contributor to annual population change (Robinson et al. 2014).
 The BBS Crick & Sparks 1999).
-There has been little change in numbers across Europe since 1980, in strong contrast to the striking changes in the UK (PECBMS 2014a).
+Numbers across Europe have been broadly stable since 1980 (PECBMS 2015a).

-Smoothed population index, relative to an arbitrary 100 in the year given, with 85% confidence limits in green
+$Smoothed\ population\ index,\ relative\ to\ an\ arbitrary\ 100\ in\ the\ year\ given,\ with\ 85\%\ confidence\ limits\ in\ green$